 “We need patients to be very still for imaging exams.
-It shouldn’t be a problem with this one,” radiologist Enzo Angeli joked recently as an unusual specimen was wheeled through the doors of his department.
+It shouldn’t be a problem with this one,” radiologist Enzo Angeli joked last year as an unusual specimen was wheeled through the doors of his department.
 Angeli is head of diagnostics imaging at Humanitas Gavazzeni, a hospital in Bergamo, Italy, and his visitor exhibited a condition that, under normal circumstances, might raise a few red flags.
 Namely, the patient hadn’t moved in nearly 80 years.

 That’s because Angeli was about to take a close look at “The Resurrection of Christ,” a painting by the famed 15th-century artist Andrea Mantegna.
 The piece, which dates to around the year 1492, was unearthed in May at Bergamo’s Accademia Carrara, where conservator Giovanni Valagussa was in the process of cataloging the gallery’s 14th- and 15th-century Italian paintings.
 He came across “Resurrection” in a storage room.
 It had been there since the 1930s, when art historian Bernard Berenson said the work was a knockoff.

 But Valagussa wasn’t so sure.
 “The quality of the painting and some details were striking,” he said.
 “They led me to believe it was an original Mantegna.”
 Peering closely, he saw a small gold cross on the painting’s lower edge — a symbol, previously unnoticed, that sparked an investigation into whether the painting was the genuine article.

 Born near Padua in 1431, Mantegna was an ambitious Renaissance artist whose paintings and engravings gained him a reputation beyond Italy.
 “He is an iconic painter from the second half of the 15th century, when Italian art was at the center of the Western world,” Valagussa said.